• Skip to main content

 Ingredients

-• 12 tablespoons old-fashioned rolled oats not instant, gluten free if necessary
+• 12 tablespoons old-fashioned rolled oats not instant, gluten free if required

 • 4 tablespoons sunflower seeds or pumpkin seeds/nuts, lightly crushed